Increase Mather: Salem witch trials

-His reputation was not improved afterwards or for posterity, due to his association with the trials and his subsequent refusal to denounce them.
-He was also briefly mentioned in a thorough treatment of his son Cotton by Robert Calef in his comprehensive book of the Salem Trials and their aftermath, More Wonders of the Invisible World (referred to as More Wonders of the Spiritual World by the Encyclopædia Britannica Eleventh Edition).
+Despite this, his reputation was not improved afterwards or for posterity, due to his association with the trials and his subsequent refusal to denounce them.
+He was also briefly mentioned in a thorough treatment of his son Cotton by Robert Calef in his comprehensive book of the Salem Trials and their aftermath, More Wonders of the Invisible World, which the Encyclopædia Britannica described as "a personal blow to him as well as to his son".
 Increase Mather was said to have burned Calef's book in Harvard Yard.

 In 1715, following the death of his wife Maria the previous year, he married Ann Cotton, widow of his nephew John.

 Mather owned a slave named Spaniard.